 Years ago, before reading the ending of Night, I would give myself a pep talk.
 You know what to expect.
 You’re prepared.

 I would still cry.
 Eventually I stopped the pep talk.
 Why wouldn’t I want to cry with my students?
 As I taught literature throughout the years, I’ve realized that showing emotion is part of teaching literature.
-I laugh, giggle, share my goofy thoughts with my students – why wouldn’t I cry?
+I laugh, giggle, share my goofy thoughts with my students—why wouldn’t I cry?

 I nerd out* to literature, and it has improved my teaching.
 Here’s why.

-1. Students know I’m honest with them.
-This is part of building relationships, a classroom community.
+Honesty is part of building relationships, a classroom community.

 Because I’m honest, students trust me.
 For some reason, students question if Gene and Finny are lovers in A Separate Peace.
 I truly believe they are not, and when students challenge me, I remind them of my stance to always be honest about literature.